 If it's been raining heavily, our best advice is to stay out of the water for 3 days.
 A handy guide is - if you can't see your toes when standing knee-deep in water, then water quality is not the best for a swim.

 Clive River, Waipuka Stream and Puhokio Stream are generally less suitable for swimming or recreational use, due to higher potential bacteria levels.
 The Clive River and Puhokio stream are sampled fortnightly as they have permanent signs up warning of the health risks. the Regional Council, community groups and landowners are working to improve water quality in these places.

-The District Health Board will put up signs at sites at where toxic algae has the potential to be a risk to human health This information is also relevant for dog health for which the Regional Council is responsible.
-Conditions can change quickly so for information on the current status of these sites and many other locations see the information below.
-This also features advise for dog owners in and near rivers.
+The District Health Board will put up signs at sites at where toxic algae has the potential to be a risk to human health.
+This information is also relevant for dog health for which the Regional Council is responsible.
+Conditions can change quickly so for information on the current status see the information below.

 Phormidium is a potentially toxic algae that can be a risk to human and dog health.
 It is found in rivers all year round but presents a risk to humans and dogs during the hotter months of the year.
 Because the risk of finding it is low but the potential impact of eating it is high for an animal or child, we’ve created this dashboard to give you information to make the best decision for yourself, your family, and pets.

 Toxic algae, sometimes called Phormidium, occurs naturally in shallow, stony rivers, like the Tukituki, and looks like a mat that forms on rocks.
 It can be black, brown, green, or grey.
 When the river level drops, the algae can be seen on stones or at the sides of rivers which dry in the sun.